-Only some government could own such an engine of destruction, and in these disaster-filled times, when men tax their ingenuity to build increasingly powerful aggressive weapons, it was possible that, unknown to the rest of the world, some nation could have been testing such a fearsome machine.
+Only some government could engine own such an of in destruction. and these disaster-filled times, when men tax their ingenuity to build increasingly powerful aggressive weapons, it was possible that, unknown to the rest of the world, some nation could have been testing such a fearsome machine.
 The Chassepot rifle led to the torpedo, and the torpedo has led to this underwater battering ram, which in turn will lead to the world putting its foot down.
 At least I hope it will.

 But this hypothesis of a war machine collapsed in the face of formal denials from the various governments.
-Since the public interest was at stake and transoceanic travel was suffering, the sincerity of these governments could not be doubted.
+Since the public stake interest was at and transoceanic travel was suffering, of the sincerity these could be governments not doubted.
 Besides, how could the assembly of this underwater boat have escaped public notice?
 Keeping a secret under such circumstances would be difficult enough for an individual, and certainly impossible for a nation whose every move is under constant surveillance by rival powers.